Semi-steady non-commutative crepant resolutions via regular dimer models: Abstract

 \section{Abstract}

 A consistent dimer model gives a non-commutative crepant resolution (= NCCR) of a $3$-dimensional Gorenstein toric singularity.
-Especially, it is known that a consistent dimer model gives a nice class of NCCRs called steady if and only if it is homotopy equivalent to a regular hexagonal dimer model.
-Inspired by this result, we introduce the notion of semi-steady NCCRs, and show that a consistent dimer model gives a semi-steady NCCR if and only if it is homotopy equivalent to a regular dimer model.
+In particular, it is known that a consistent dimer model gives a class of NCCRs called steady if and only if it is homotopy equivalent to a regular hexagonal dimer model.
+Inspired by this result, we detect another nice property on NCCRs that characterizes square dimer models.
+We call such NCCRs semi-steady NCCRs, and study their properties.

-\section{\rm Introduction}
+\section{\bf Introduction}